 These courses are designed for those who wish to continue their practice of meditation and study of Tibetan Buddhism.

-Courses begin with meditation.
-Should you wish to continue, your instructor will then help you to choose the most suitable course.
+The sangha program builds on the foundation of meditation study and practice.
+Should you wish to continue to deepen your understanding then an instructor may help you to choose the most suitable course.

 Dates and times for the following classes can be found on the Newcastle Rigpa Sangha Events Calendar.

 Home study classes, monthly gatherings, streamed retreats, online treasury of Dharma.

 Annual streamed retreat, Parallel Program Ngondro teachings online.
 A series of Ngondro workshop days are being planned for 2016.
 More information to be provided.